manvitha2004/NodeJs-CRUD/README.md

 # Level
 -Basic
 -It is very simple and important projects of nodejs and mongodb.
-So you can add this app in your resume as well.

 # How can i used this project in my application
 - just go to code button and download the zip file